 The second trimester is a great time to enjoy the benefits of pregnancy, but it comes with some risks.
 For example, you may find yourself unable or uncomfortable when trying certain activities like exercising on your own term due to changes in weight distribution that occur during this period as well!

+Is it safe to jump on a trampoline while pregnant?
 This is a rather risky time to exercise on the trampoline.
 That’s because your body has been changing so much, and you may get off balance more easily or even feel lightheaded from the weight gain.

 Pregnant women should always trampoline safely and fully incorporated into their exercise routine.
 It’s important for the health of both you as well as the unborn baby.
 However, if it becomes difficult or uncomfortable at any point during pregnancy, consider slowing down until further notice!